kc85/znxtapp.core/README.md

 # ZNxtApp

-<<<<<<< HEAD
-ZNxtApp is next generation application development framework for web application.
-ZNxtApp is lightweight high performance customizable suitable for all your modern web development requirement.
-Its provide plug and play injectable module without impacting application ongoing sessions.
-Its usages Nosql database for high performance and easy deployment for modern day dynamic, arbitrary data structure.
+ZNxtApp is next generation application development framework for web application in .NET.
+It is lightweight, high performance and customizable framework suitable for all your modern day web development requirement.

+- Developed in .Net 4.5.2
+- High performance and scalable
+- Plug and play
+- Highly customizable

+Let's join us on the next generation web development journey, it's free and open source

 Let's join us on the next generation web development journey it's free and open source.
 # Quick Start: